The HK416 Slimline stock is really, really Germanic.

 But, it is a product which I would speculate has been properly planned (I like plans) and designed (I like design), by a logically-minded team of qualified engineers; obsessed (I’d hope) with efficiency.
 Remember, stating to a German colleague that they are inefficient is the worst possible insult in the world.
 Ever worked with an inefficient German colleague, though?
 No you haven’t.

 The stock comes in either black, or “RAL8000” – which actually looks closer to RAL1001 to me.
+A comparison with some other stocks:

 This is about the most sympathetic pic I could take, to try and communicate the colour visually: